villena-francis/decont/README.md

 - Replace the loop that downloads the sample data files with a wget one-liner.
 - Check if the output already exists before running a command.
 If it exists, display a message, skip the operation, and continue.
+- Add md5 checks to the downloaded files (you can find the md5 hashes in the same URLs by adding the ".md5" extension).
+Full points for not downloading the md5 files.